The Bankrate promise

 - Bonds: Bonds sliced by any number of characteristics, including safety, duration and issuer.

 - Commodity: Investments in physical commodities (gold, for example) or producers of it.

-- Inverse: Funds that go up when the price of the holdings go down, allowing investors to profit on the decline of securities.
+- Inverse: Inverse ETFs go up when the price of the holdings go down, allowing investors to profit on the decline of securities.

 Fund managers can dissect the market into almost any number of characteristics if they think investors will be interested in buying the end product.

 ETFs offer a number of important advantages to investors, especially in terms of investment choice, ease, and expense.
 But ETFs are also valuable because they allow investors to “slice and dice” the investing universe and gain exposure to specific investing “themes.”

 - Investment choice: ETFs give investors new investment choices, because they create new securities as funds.
 With an ETF, you can invest in an S&P 500 index fund right on the exchange, rather than having to buy a small piece of each stock.

 - Diversification: ETFs allow investors to easily achieve objectives such as diversification.
 One fund can provide instant diversification, either across an industry or across the entire market.
 Investors can easily buy multiple funds that target each sector they’d like to own.

 - Low cost: ETFs can be relatively cheap as well, and they’ve only gotten cheaper over time.
 The asset-weighted average expense ratio of a stock index ETF was 0.16 percent in 2022, according to the Investment Company Institute, and the number has been falling for the last decade.
 It was even cheaper for bond index ETFs, with an expense ratio of just 0.11 percent.
 The best index funds, such as those based on the S&P 500, go for much cheaper than that even.
 The Vanguard S&P 500 ETF (VOO), for example, costs less than 0.05 percent.